konradhy/debateclub/rules/dev_journal.md

 **Roadmap Status**: See ROADMAP.md for current state markers

 **Open Questions**:
-- Should topic suggestions use web search or just LLM generation?
+- Topic suggestions: web search or just LLM generation?
-- What document formats should be supported for upload?
+- Which document formats to support for upload?
 - How sophisticated should missed opportunity detection be?

 ---